 The top two teams in each division after round 3 face off in action-packed quiz bowl round.
 The previous scores are erased, and the winner takes all!

 Each team consists of 4 members.
 The sum of the top three individual scores on each team comprises the team score in Rounds 1 and 2.
 Members compete as a team in Round 3, submitting one test.
-Tests are scored with -5 points subtracted for wrong answers and no points given for questions left unanswered.
+Tests are scored with no points for incorrect answers or for questions left unanswered.

 What are the costs?

 Costs for teams include transportation to and from the contest located at a hosting Center's University and the travel costs to the state competition if the team is a regional winner.

 Other costs include time and commitment to preparing for the competition.
 There is no team or individual entry fee.